cassianogf/simple-frontend/README.md

 npm install -g @angular/cli
 ```

 ## Step 2: Installation

-Open a terminal window, go to the project directory then run
+In the project directory install the dependencies by running:

 ```
 npm install